 Integration of carbon risk into our decision-making processes

-Our annual 10-year business planning process requires our businesses to run a planning case assuming a continuing low-price environment.
-Each business is required to demonstrate that it is expected to be able to continue to meet an acceptable rate of return, including funding its sustaining capital and enabling Suncor to maintain and grow its dividend.
+In addition to carbon price, other factors such as crude oil price and demand changes over time, are evaluated in business, capital, and strategic planning processes.
+Each business is required to consider these material factors and demonstrate that it will be able to continue to meet an acceptable rate of return, including funding its sustaining capital and enabling Suncor to maintain and grow its dividend.
 If the business cannot meet these objectives, it is required to outline the steps needed to achieve this target.

-Our internal management model for project and asset development incorporates a review of climate change implications at the first two gate reviews, prior to a commitment of significant resources, and ensures that all climate change risks and opportunities are well understood.
+Our internal management model for project and asset development incorporates carbon pricing and our GHG goal prior to a commitment of significant resources, and ensures that all material climate change risks and opportunities are well understood.
 The process allows for analysis of technical options, but also the regulatory and external stakeholder context to be recognized in decision-making.

 The energy system of tomorrow

 We are starting to see global efforts to reduce emissions through nationally determined commitments in accordance with the Paris Agreement.
 Broader technology and policy pathways are necessary to deliver energy to a growing global population, while at the same time mitigating climate change.
 Limiting emissions will be achieved at an energy system-wide level in the most appropriate way for each region or jurisdiction.
 There are no single or simple solutions to this challenge.

 In our base case energy outlook, we take the following broad trends into consideration:

 - Forecasted population growth, the increasing need for energy in developing economies and the aspiration for a better quality of life.
 As such, we see the global demand for energy increasing steadily.
 Much of this increase is expected to come from developing countries in Asia, the Middle East, Latin America and Africa.